-Terry Alexander, senior lecturer in the economics department, and Amy Brandau, an academic adviser in economics, will take 20 students to England and Scotland during spring break as a part of a CALS study abroad program.
+Terry Alexander, senior lecturer in the economics department, and Amy Brandau, an academic advisor in economics, will take 20 students to England and Scotland during spring break as a part of a CALS study abroad program.
 The students range from freshmen to seniors.

 Brexit is the term used to describe the impending exit of Great Britain from the European Union, or EU, a group of 28 European countries that have been bound together in a political and economic alliance for 60 years.
 This agreement has allowed a majority of the countries to use the same currency, the euro, and allowed the freedom to cross borders without a passport.

 Great Britain intends to leave the EU to regain border control and reclaim individual business rights.
 Students will be focusing on how Brexit will impact trade and the economy.

 Brexit: The British Vote to Exit from the EU ...
 History and Possible Outcomes is the title of the spring break trip.
 The students will explore the government and history of Great Britain, specifically both England and Scotland.
 Prior to the trip, the students were required to enroll in Economics 496, a three-credit course.

 “We hope our students gain knowledge they can apply to their future and career,” Brandau said.
 “We want them to gain an understanding of the role Great Britain and the United States play in global economics.”

 |Students will visit the Palace of Westminster, which houses the United Kingdom's Parliament.|

 The students will arrive in Edinburgh for the first leg of the 10-day trip.
 Edinburgh is the capital of Scotland and is the location of the Scottish Parliament and the National Museum of Scotland, which are stops on the itinerary.
 The four-day stay in Scotland will focus on its history and economics and the effect of Brexit.